davekeck/Xcode-4-Fixins/README.md

 __===== DESCRIPTION =====__

-This project includes plugins that extend Xcode and fix some of its annoying behaviors, known as _fixins_.
+This project includes plugins (known as _fixins_) that extend Xcode and fix some of its annoying behaviors.

 __===== INSTALLATION =====__